-Corticosteroids are powerful drugs that can have valuable effect if administered within proper guidelines.
-Understanding how they work and how they can be safely taken is very important.
+The fact is, corticosteroids are powerful drugs that can be valuable, if they are administered within proper guidelines.
+Understanding how they work and how they can be used safely is essential.

 What Are Corticosteroids?